 - Evaluate our decision-making and strategy through the lens of equity and justice.

 - Conduct regular and public assessments of our progress and effectiveness on equity issues.

 - Dedicate two percent of all our revenue to an Equity Impact Program that enables us to respond to more opportunities and needs that arise when working in diverse and historically marginalized communities.

 MORE ABOUT THE PROGRAM DIRECTOR POSITION

 We’re looking for a Program Director in the Chicago area, or elsewhere in the Midwest, to support communications projects mainly in the Central and Eastern time zones.
+The person in this position can work from home or in a shared office/co-working space; offering the benefit of flexibility and collaboration with Resource Media’s virtual distributed team.
 “Program” at Resource Media refers to our mission-driven communications work, and this position will support our climate and energy program with room to expand to other issue areas.
 The Program Director would be instrumental in implementing communications strategies—from media relations and content development to creative social media campaigns—as well as collaborating on functions that we share across the organization: professional development, business development, etc. Although we don’t require prior experience working in the climate and energy space, we are looking for someone who has an interest in or a curiosity about the field and isn’t afraid of a learning curve on technical aspects of this issue area.